 If we cannot impose our law on nature, we must limit the damage.
 To fight against frost, the air around the vines must be warmed up.
 The idea is to prevent the temperature from dropping too much: and for that the winegrowers apply themselves to warm the air, or prevent the vines from cooling down more.

-The only problem with candles is that there is only one company in France that produces them, and they are quickly out of stock.
+The only problem with candles is that there is only one company in France that produces them, and they quickly run out of stock.

 The use of heaters is also widespread: they are placed between the rows of vines and allow to gain up to 3°C. The company, like the candles, requires a great deal of labor in the arrangement of the heaters.